SurabhiSuresh22/SurabhiSuresh22/README.md

 ### Hi there ,I'm Surabhi 👋

-## I'm a Student, Web Development enthusiast,CETian and Electronics Engineering Aspirant!
+## I'm a Student, Web Development enthusiast!

-- 🔭 I’m currently working on Python , ML , DL and RL !
+- 🔭 I’m currently working on Python , Node JS, React !
 - 🌱 I’m currently learning everything 🤞
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Goals: Contribute more to Open Source projects, work on a good domain.